XAWalter/nearest_neighbor/README.md

 ## Introduction

-Artiﬁcial intelligence allows for the oﬃciant analysis of large amounts of data utilizing
+Artificial intelligence allows for the efficient analysis of large amounts of data utilizing

 algorithms which allow for the consolidation of only important information.
 One of the most

 common algorithms that is utilized for this type of data analysis is the Nearest Neighbor

 algorithm.
-In the project, the nearest neighbor algorithm was utilized to eﬀectively select a
+In the project, the nearest neighbor algorithm was utilized to effectively select a

 set of data features to maximize the ability to categorize subsequent subjects.